ivanFrederick/Exploring-Clustering-Techniques/README.md

 ![](Images/kmeans.gif)

-From the K-means clustering observation, it can be interpret that:
+From the K-means clustering observation, it can be interpreted that:

 Cluster one: clients earn high income and spend a lot of money at the mall.
 This segment can be called main potential clients.